|

 Contact DEI technical support for help.

-After an MTP license code is validated, a license token is stored in a host-specific file for future use.
-This token is specific to the CPU on which it was created and will not work if copied to other CPUs.
+After an MTP license code is validated, a license token is stored in a host-specific location for future use.
+This token is tied to the system on which it was created and will not work if copied to other systems.
+This may create conflicts in environments with clustered storage or when installing from a Windows domain administrator account.

-On unix systems, including Mac OS X, the license token will be saved in ~/.dei-mtp and copied into /etc/dei-mtp if this file is writeable.
-Tokens in /etc/dei-mtp register an application for all users of the system.
+On unix systems, including macOS, the license tokens for servers and command-line clients will be saved in ~/.dei-mtp and copied into /etc/dei-mtp if this file is writeable by the installer.
+Placing the token in /etc/dei-mtp registers the application for all users of the system.

-On Windows systems, the license token will be saved in the Current User class under dei\mtp\ and copied into the Local Machine class if that is writeable.
+On Windows systems, license tokens will be saved in the Current User class under dei\mtp and copied into the Local Machine class if that is writeable by the installer.
 A backup token will also be placed in the LocalAppData folder in the file dei\dei-mtp.dat.
+It is important to register server licenses as the same local admin user that will be used to run the service.
+If you use a domain administrator to install a server, or fail to run the installer "As Administrator", the Windows Service may fail to launch.

 When installing server software on a Windows system, do so while logged into a local Administrator account.
-Installing server software as a domain user may result in "Invalid license code" errors at run time.
+Installing server software as a domain user may result in "Improperly formatted license code" or "Invalid license code" errors at run time.

 If you change your hardware configuration, you may be required to re-enter your license code.
 For example, the first time you switch from an ethernet to a wireless network, you may need to re-enter your code.